Aion V: Indonesia

 The Aion V was introduced in Indonesia in November 2024 at the 2024 Gaikindo Jakarta Auto Week.
 Sales were commenced in February 2025 at the 32nd Indonesia International Motor Show.
 Locally assembled by Indomobil Group's subsidiary, National Assemblers, it is available in two variants: Exclusive (64.5 kWh) and Luxury (75.3 kWh).

 Singapore

 The Aion V was launched in Singapore on 27 February 2025, in the sole Luxury variant using the 75.3 kWh battery pack.
 The entry-level Premium variant using the 64.5 kWh battery pack was added in July 2025.

 Thailand

 The Aion V was launched in Thailand at the 41st Thailand International Motor Expo on 28 November 2024 in a sole variant; 602 Luxury (75.3 kWh).
+In March 2026, the 500 Premium (64.5 kWh) variant was added to the line-up.

 Europe

 The Aion V was introduced in Europe at the 2024 Paris Motor Show, as the first global strategic model from the GAC Group to be marketed in Europe.
 The Aion V was released in Europe in September 2025 with sales commenced in the same month in selected European markets, after its regional debut was delayed due to the uncertainty of the introduction of additional tariffs placed against Chinese-built battery electric vehicles by the European Union in October 2024.
 The European-market model uses the 75.3 kWh battery pack and comes standard with a heat pump and a built-in refrigerator that also supports a heating function.